SalomeWttx/FPGA-automatic-gate/README.md

 This project includes the management of a 16-digit digicode, obstacle detection, and all the code needed to control the gate in a intuitive way.

 A description of each part of the project is given at the beginning of every file.
 It's written in French.
-There's no English translation available so far
+There's no English translation available so far.
 The main file is [Portail.vhd](portail.srcs/sources_1/Portail.vhd).

 ### Prerequisites